Do I need a lawyer to make a will?

 6. Research whether a DIY approach, online service, or professional lawyer suits your needs

-7. If using a DIY will legal tool, carefully check all formal requirements
+7. People using a DIY will legal tool often check all formal requirements.

-8. Set a timeframe to complete your will
+8. People sometimes set a timeframe to complete their will.

 How LawConnect can help

-Creating a will is an important step, and many people want clarity about whether they need professional help or whether a DIY will option is suitable for their situation.
+Creating a will is a step many people take, and many want clarity about whether they need professional help or whether a DIY will option is suitable for their situation.

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about the will process, valid will requirements, estate planning options, and what happens if you don't have a will.
-Our AI can help you understand the general legal landscape and the different approaches available to you.
+The AI can provide general information about the legal landscape and the different approaches that exist.

 However, only a licensed lawyer can provide legal advice that is specific to your circumstances, family situation, and assets.
-If your situation is complex, if you have concerns about will disputes, or if you prefer tailored guidance, we can connect you with experienced estate lawyers who can advise you directly.
+For situations that are complex, that involve will disputes, or where tailored guidance is preferred, LawConnect can connect people with experienced estate lawyers.

 Not sure if you need help?